aybmab/express-redux-sample/readme.md

 * [Redux](http://rackt.github.io/redux/) - A state container for Javascript web applications derived from [Facebook's flux architecture](https://facebook.github.io/flux/docs/overview.html).
 * [React](http://facebook.github.io/react/) - A Javascript library for building UI components.
 * [React Router](http://rackt.github.io/react-router/) - A routing solution to handle routing on the client side.
-* [PassportJs](http://passportjs.org/) - Authenticatin middleware used to implement the user system.
+* [PassportJs](http://passportjs.org/) - Authentication middleware used to implement the user system.
 * [SocketIO](http://socket.io/) - Used to push updates to users via open sockets.
 * [MySql](https://www.mysql.com/) - Database (you could easily interchange this with another).
 * [webpack](https://webpack.github.io/) - A module bundler (like [Browserify](http://browserify.org/)).

 ## The Sample Project

 I started by taking [Redux's todo list example](http://rackt.github.io/redux/docs/basics/ExampleTodoList.html) and hooking it up with a backend (losing the ability to filter and mark items as complete in the process - to be re-implemented eventually).
-I wanted to mostly figure out how to do the following:
+I wanted to mostly focus on the following:

 ### A Good System Architecture and Project Directory

-I really wanted to spend time in coming up with a clean and organized structure for this implementation.
+I spent some time coming up with a clean and organized structure for this implementation.
 I had two criteria for "good".
 The first was that anyone can easily understand what's going on.
 The second was that it'd be easy to implement new features.
 If either of those two weren't met, please let me know what could be done differently!

-On the highest level, I chose the classic client-server architecture.
+On the highest level, I chose the classic client-server architecture - I wanted a clear separation between the two.
 I then looked for some inspiration on how to organize each directory (look at the readme's in each respective folder).

 ### REST API Server Using Node